pvicks585/AmazonFineFood/README.md

-# AmazonFineFood
+# AmazonFineFood Supervised Learning
-# Note this was one of my first projects
+# Using a logisitc Regression for text analysis
 # Download the data from this link
 https://www.kaggle.com/snap/amazon-fine-food-reviews#Reviews.csv